adityaxjohnson/adityaxjohnson/README.md

 - 👋 Hi, I’m @adityaxjohnson
-- 👀 I’m interested in Computer Networks And cisco tecnologies
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning CCNA
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on CCNA based projects
+- 💞️ I’m looking to collaborate on Machine Learning based projects
 - 📫 How to reach me You can reach me via mail adityajohnson1706@gmail.com

 <!---